mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 \* Profit is just a rough estimate based on the delta in my cash holdings until I complete real bookkeeping for the month.

 Sales are steady since last month.
-Total sales are down slightly due to the shorter month.
+Total sales are down slightly due to the shorter month, but on a per-day basis, I actually did better than January.

 My profit was atypically high in February, but it's mainly a consequence of timing.
 I'm waiting to receive a few large invoices, and my business credit card finally increased my line of credit by $20k, so I'm holding more cash.

 ## Hiring a support engineer: the job posting

+I've been wanting to hire a support engineer for the past few months, but I've been short on time.
+It took even longer than I expected, but I've hired my first support engineer.
+The first step was to create a [job posting](https://tinypilotkvm.com/jobs/support-engineer/).

 I advertised the job description in three places: